 Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 2

-Julius Randle and Bam Adebayo are two players to watch when the New York Knicks (47-35) and the Miami Heat (44-38) meet at Madison Square Garden on Tuesday.
-Gametime is slated for 7:30 PM ET.
+Tuesday's 7:30 PM ET game between the New York Knicks (47-35) and the Miami Heat (44-38) at Madison Square Garden features the Knicks' Jalen Brunson and the Heat's Bam Adebayo as players to watch.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TNT.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.

 How to Watch Knicks vs. Heat